 What is the akrasia horizon?

-Roughly it means you can't make your goal easier any earlier than 7 days from today.
-Changing the goal parameters, quitting the goal, and lowering the amount of money at stake are all changes that don't happen immediately.
+In practice, that means that changing the goal parameters, quitting/archiving the goal, and lowering the amount of money at stake are all changes that don't happen immediately.
 Beeminder is about committing to goals, so we intentionally make it hard to get out of your commitment.
 If you could just change the terms and make it easier any time you wanted, you might never get anything done — completely defeating the purpose of creating the goal!

-Keywords: time horizon beyond which you can change your goal
+Keywords: time horizon beyond which you can change your goal, dotted vertical line on the graph